nnienaber2/conduct/terminology.md

 While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a [User](terminology.md#users) involved in providing care in a professional capacity.

 ### Protected Health Information (PHI)
-Sometimes called ["Personal" Health Information](terminology.md#personla-health-information) or Electronic Protected Health Information (ePHI).
+Sometimes called ["Personal" Health Information](terminology.md#personal-health-information) or Electronic Protected Health Information (ePHI).
 In [Era of Health](terminology.md#era-of-health) Legal documents, this is defined by [Code of Federal Regulations](terminology.md#code-of-federal-regulations) 45 CFR 160.103 and is both physical and electronic information that [We](terminology.md#era-of-health) receive from a [User](terminology.md#user) or an [Organization](terminology.md#organization).
 It is information on a [Users](terminology.md#users) past, present, or future physical or mental health condition, tests, results, provision, or payment, and if it could be used to identify the [User](terminology.md#users) it is called["Personally Identifiable Information (PII)"](terminology.md#personally-identifiable-information-pii).

 ### Public Health Service Act (PHSA)
 Is a United States federal law enacted in 1944.
-It gave the [U.S. Public Health Service (USPHS0](us.s.-public-health-servics-usphs) responsibility for preventing the introduction, transmission and spread of communicable diseases from foreign countries into the United States.[
+It gave the [U.S. Public Health Service (USPHS 0](us.s.-public-health-service-usphs) responsibility for preventing the introduction, transmission and spread of communicable diseases from foreign countries into the United States.[

 ### Scraping
 Also known as Web scraping, web harvesting, or web data extraction is the act of copying data from websites.
 While scraping can be done manually, the term typically refers to automated processes using a bot or web crawler.

-### Sentinal System
+### Sentinel System
 An EMR or ePHR that uses the data to give recommendations.

 ### Service